m-alhamry/Event-Planner-BE/README.md

 **🔗 Frontend Repository**: [Event Planner Frontend](https://github.com/m-alhamry/Event-Planner-FE)

 ## 🌐 Live Demo
-- **Frontend**: [event-planner-fe.onrender.com](https://event-planner-fe.onrender.com) - Access the user interface to sign up, create events, and manage your profile.
+[event-planner-fe.onrender.com](https://event-planner-fe.onrender.com) - Access the user interface to sign up, create events, and manage your profile.

 > **Note**: Hosted on Render's free tier, so it may take a moment to wake up.